 - cleaning arrangements in place throughout the school day and after using specific equipment and/or resources

-- use of personal protective equipment (PPE) by staff and learners and arrangements for those learners for whom the use of PPE will prove problematic
+- use of face coverings by staff and, where relevant, learners and arrangements for those learners for whom the use of face coverings will prove problematic

 - arrangements to be made during break and lunchtimes

-- arrangements for personal care, e.g. changing and feeding
+- arrangements for personal care, for example changing and feeding

-- arrangements in place for visiting professionals, e.g. allied health professionals such as therapists, school nurses and local authority specialist staff.
+- arrangements in place for visiting professionals, for example allied health professionals such as therapists, school nurses and local authority specialist staff

-Schools should consider how youth work approaches could be used to help address concerns learners have about returning to school, particularly where support from youth services may have been given during the lockdown period.
+Schools and education settings should consider how youth work approaches could be used to help address concerns learners have about their attendance at their school or setting, particularly where support from youth services may have been given during the course of the pandemic.

-Some learners will also be reluctant to attend due to negative associations and experiences, e.g. if they were bullied in school and had more positive experiences during lockdown.
+Some learners will also be reluctant to attend due to negative associations and experiences, for example if they were bullied in school and had more positive experiences during periods of limited attendance at schools or settings.

 Some learners may have developed anxiety or other mental health issues as a result of the impacts of COVID-19.
 In addition, COVID-19 may have increased or exacerbated pre-existing anxiety and other mental health issues.
-Learners who are experiencing anxiety or other mental health issues may be reluctant to return, or become increasingly anxious about returning, to their school or setting as a result of their attendance being disrupted.
+Learners who are experiencing anxiety or other mental health issues may be reluctant to, or become increasingly anxious about, attending their school or setting as a result of their attendance being disrupted.

-Staff based in schools and settings with attendance and parental/carer engagement responsibilities will be key to identifying learners who would benefit from support when returning to school in September 2020 and to engaging and supporting carers and families.
-Understanding the cause of their concern will be essential in identifying how they can be supported to return.
-This may involve a conversation with a trusted adult at the school or setting who would be best placed to talk to them about their concerns and build their confidence to return.
-This will be vital to help the learner to feel their voice is heard, allow them to visualise what returning to school will look like for them and re-establishing the staff member’s role as a ‘safe base’ within the school or setting.
-Other professionals, such as school and community-based counsellors, Child and Adolescent Mental Health Services (CAMHS) staff and youth workers, may be able to assist with these conversations, given their expertise in developing supportive relationships with young people.
-These conversations will also provide the essential foundation for contingency planning and preparations for potential future national or local lockdowns.
+Staff based in schools and settings with attendance and parental/carer engagement responsibilities will be key to identifying learners who would benefit from support and to engaging and supporting carers and families.
+Understanding the cause of their concern will be essential in identifying how they can be supported.
+This may involve a conversation with a trusted adult at the school or setting who would be best placed to talk to them about their concerns and build their confidence.
+This will be vital to help the learner to feel their voice is heard, allow them to visualise what returning to school will look like for them; and re-establishing and maintaining the staff member’s role as a ‘safe base’ within the school or setting.
+Other professionals, such as school and community-based counsellors, Child and Adolescent Mental Health Services (CAMHS) staff and youth workers, may be able to assist with these conversations, given their expertise in developing supportive relationships with children and young people.
+These conversations will also provide the essential foundation for contingency planning and continue to prepare for potential future national or local lockdowns.

-Schools and settings should use the knowledge they have of learners to plan their return.
-This may include visits to the school or setting, using social stories, contact with the learner and their family or any other approaches that the school, setting or local authority would normally use to enable the learner to return.
+For learners who have not been accessing onsite provision for periods during the pandemic, schools and settings should use the knowledge they have of learners to help ensure they can return to onsite provision as soon as possible.
+To support this transition, schools and settings may wish to consider visits to the school or setting, using social stories, contact with the learner and their family or any other approaches that the school, setting or local authority would normally use to enable the learner to return.
 It may be appropriate to consider flexible attendance patterns in the short term, or a phased return, to enable the learner to build their confidence.

-The Operational guidance for schools and settings from the autumn term provides information on social distancing.
+The Operational guidance for schools and settings and the Operational guidance for Further Education and Post 16 provide information on social distancing.
 The overarching messages are around:

 - minimising contact between individuals wherever possible